Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Introduction

-The Euclid Quick Data Release 1 (Q1; \citealt{Q1cite}) data set gives the first opportunity to search for lenses in a large area (63\,deg$^2$) homogeneous data set with \mbox{\ang{;;0.16}} resolution.
-Prior to this, the only \Euclid data available for finding lenses within has been the \Euclid Early Release Observations (ERO, \citealt{EROcite}) data, which covered an area of 8.12\,${\rm deg}^2$.
-With these data, an area of 0.7\,${\rm deg}^2$ was entirely visually inspected down to $\IE = 22.5$ by experts where three grade A and 13 grade B lens candidates were found \citep{ELSE24}.
-These lenses were used to test machine-learning models at finding lenses in \Euclid \citep{pearce-casey24}, and these models were then applied to the rest of the ERO, data where 14 grade A and 31 grade B strong lens candidates were found \citep{Nagam25}.
+The Euclid Quick {Data} Release 1 (Q1; \citealt{Q1cite}) data set provides the first opportunity to search for lenses in a homogeneous data set covering a large area (63\,deg$^2$) with {\mbox{\ang{;;0.16}}} resolution.
+Prior to this, the only \Euclid data available for finding lenses has been the \Euclid Early Release Observations (ERO; \citealt{EROcite}) data, which covered an area of 8.12\,${\rm deg}^2$.
+With {these} data, an area of 0.7\,${\rm deg}^2$ was {entirely visually inspected down to $\IE = 22.5$} by experts, and three grade A and 13 grade B lens candidates were found \citep{ELSE24}.
+These lenses were used to test machine-learning models at finding lenses in \Euclid \citep{pearce-casey24}, and these models were then applied to the rest of the ERO data, resulting in 14 grade A and 31 grade B strong lens candidates being found \citep{Nagam25}.

-This paper describes the efforts within the Euclid Consortium to train machine-learning models to discover strong lenses in Q1, which is part of the five paper series `The Strong Lensing Discovery Engine'.
-The series consists of: the overview paper \citet{Q1-SP048} that includes a description of all the lenses found in Q1; \citet{Q1-SP052} that describes our effort to build a strong lens training set for Q1; this paper that describes the machine-learning lens finding effort; \citet{Q1-SP054} that analyses the double-source-plane lens (DSPL) candidates that were discovered; and \citet{Q1-SP059} that explores how to combine multiple lens-finding classifiers into an ensemble classifier for future lens searches.
+This paper describes the efforts within the Euclid Consortium to train machine-learning models to discover strong lenses in Q1, which is part of the five-paper series `The Strong Lensing Discovery Engine'.
+The series consists of the overview paper \citet{Q1-SP048}, which includes a description of all the lenses found in Q1; \citet{Q1-SP052}, which describes our effort to build a strong lens training set for Q1; this paper, which describes the machine-learning lens finding effort; \citet{Q1-SP054}, which analyses the double-source-plane lens (DSPL) candidates {that} were discovered; and \citet{Q1-SP059}, which explores how to combine multiple lens-finding classifiers into an ensemble classifier for future lens searches.